 - 80-99 Kilograms

 The following table will better clarify the difference between all the four primary scaling techniques:

 |Characteristics||Description||Order||Distance||Description, Order, Distance and Origin|

 |Addition and Subtraction||Not Applicable||Not Applicable||Applicable||Applicable|

 Other Scaling Techniques

-Scaling of objects can be used for a comparative study between more than one objects (products, services, brands, events, etc.) or can be individually carried out to understand the consumer’s behaviour and response towards a particular object.
+Scaling of objects can be used for a comparative study between more than one objects (products, services, brands, events, etc.).
+Or can be individually carried out to understand the consumer’s behaviour and response towards a particular object.

-To compare two or more variables, a comparative scale is used by the respondents.
+For comparing two or more variables, a comparative scale is used by the respondents.
 Following are the different types of comparative scaling techniques:

 A paired comparison symbolizes two variables from which the respondent needs to select one.
 This technique is mainly used at the time of product testing, to facilitate the consumers with a comparative analysis of the two major products in the market.

 To compare more than two objects say comparing P, Q and R, one can first compare P with Q and then the superior one (i.e., one with a higher percentage) with R.